JoshuaWise/koa-vapr-comparison/README.md

 ### 2.3 Response representation

-In [section 1.2](#12-plugin-system) we discussed the major difference between response objects in Koa and in Vapr.
+In [section 1.2](#12-plugin-system) we discussed major differences in how Koa and Vapr each handle their response objects.

 ### 2.4 Routing capabilities